gtag('config', 'G-YY4ELEX0V5');

 Transportation from the airport and in Tbilisi

 • Bolt is 4-5 times cheaper than taxis you'll see at the entrance.
-Don't ride with them unless you are a Nigerian Prince with a ton of money.
+Don't ride with them unless you want to pay 10x the price.
 Bolt is safer too!

-• Download Bolt or "Yandex Go" beforehand and register, just to have the account already.
+• Download Bolt or "Yandex Go" beforehand and register, just to have an account before you arrive.

 • Tbilisi has a pretty good public transportation system.
 I've used metro and busses (easy to plan with google maps) but mostly just took a bolt as it's very cheap, fast and convenient.